Lab & Safety Rules

 - Don't waste time.
 Prepare for each experiment by studying it before you come to lab.

-- Note beforehand extra equipment required from the stockroom and obtain it all in the same trip to the stockroom window.
+- Note beforehand extra equipment required from the stockroom and obtain it all in one trip.

 - Prepare the lab report on the current experiment with care.
-You will use a laboratory notebook.
-Use a permanent bound notebook.
+You will use a permanent bound laboratory notebook.
 Make data entry tables in advance and record directly, in ink, into the final lab report as you obtain it.
-When calculations are involved, show an orderly calculation for the first set of data, but do not clutter the calculation section we arithmetic details.
+When calculations are involved, show an orderly calculation for the first set of data, but do not clutter the calculation section with arithmetic details.
 Likewise, think and answer important questions which have been intended to guide you to an understanding of principles on which the experimental procedure is based as you perform the experiment.
 Your laboratory instructor will give more specific directions for the notebook and lab reports.

 - Scientists learn by discussing with one another.
-You may likewise profit from discussion with your classmates, but not copy from them.
+You may likewise profit from discussion with your classmates, but not by copying from them.
 The best of all science rests first in integrity.
 You can also get help by frequent reference to your text while in the laboratory.

 - Maintain an orderly, clean laboratory desk.
 Invert glassware over a paper towel to dry.
-Clean your area with a thorough wash and wipe of the desk top at the close of the period.
+Clean your area with a thorough wash and wipe of the desk top at the end of the lab session.

 - Read the label twice before taking an anything from a bottle.

-- Never return unused chemicals to the stock bottle.
-You may make a mistake from which other students' experiments will suffer.
+- Never return unused chemicals to the stock bottle - other students' experiments will suffer.

-- Do not insert your own pipets or medicine droppers into the regent bottles.
-Avoid contamination of the stock solution by pouring the solution from the bottle.
+- Avoid contamination of the stock bottle: do not insert your own pipets or medicine droppers into the reagent bottles.
+Pour solutions only from the stock bottle.

 - Do not lay the stopper of a bottle down.
 Impurities may be picked up and thus contaminate the solution when the stopper is returned.